 Even if you are not an avid surfer SK Town Beach is an amazing sunset spot and you can go for leisurely walks up and down the coastline.

-Bonus: the beach in front of Yakinige Duuwa
+14. The beach in front of Yakinige Duuwa

 Yakinige Duuwa is a small rocky outcrop off the coast of Midigama.
 The reefy tombolo that connects the rock island to the mainland is a popular snorkeling spot and surfers often visit to make the most of the left handers that peel off the rock.